CianDaly/Game-Review-App/README.md

 ## Data Model Design.

  Text format of data model used.
-A stub api of one of the posts created with and array of comments.
+A stub api of one of the posts created with an array of comments.

 ~~~
         this.posts = [